Halffd/HvC/BUILD_ISSUES.md

      ```

 3. **DisplayManager Missing**:
-   - Issue: Incomplete implementation of H::DisplayManager, with several references in the codebase.
+   - Issue: Incomplete implementation of havel::DisplayManager, with several references in the codebase.
    - Solution: The fix script adds missing static initializations.
 For a full implementation, you might need to manually implement missing methods.

 4. **Function Declarations Mismatch**: